olga-od-ua/hello_ireland/README.md

 6. As a Site User I want to be able to easily login and logout so that I can access my personal information.

-7. As a Site User I want to be able to esasily recover password so that I can get access to my account.
+7. As a Site User I want to be able to easily recover password so that I can get access to my account.

 8. As a Site User I want to be able to receive an email confirmation after registering in order to verify that my account registration was successful.